munkee85/PROJECT-2077/README.md

 An SSD is STRONGLY recommended.

+Nexus Premium is recommended, but not required.
+With 550+ mods, it can take a while to manually download.

 # Installation Instructions

 _If you are installing the list from the Wabbajack Gallery, do Step 2 and skip ahead to Step 5_